biolab/orange3-educational/doc/widgets/gradientdescent.rst

 .. figure:: icons/gradient-descent.png

-Educational widget that shows gradient descent algorithm on a logistic regression or a linear regression.
+Educational widget that shows gradient descent algorithm on a logistic or linear regression.

 Signals
 -------